Marlow14/IntermediateNode/Demos/Ch01-ReviewOfNode/super-agent/README.md

     The use of & indicates that `jsonserver` should run in parallel.
 This works on linux but not on Windows.

     The script `runall` does the same thing by using run-p - this works better when you have many tasks that need to run in parallel (run-p) or sequentially (run-s) - and works on Windows.
+You also do not need to use `npm run` in front of script names.

 1. Execute the start script for your OS by using `npm start` or `npm run runall`